R-Torrent/42Barcelona-Projects/42-cursus/common-core-rank01/Born2beroot/project.md

 - User's folder in the public directory may be further protected: `chmod go-rwx rtorrent`
 > ISO Image: Should be located in the `Downloads` folder.
 - Further boxes should autofill.
-> Skip Unattended Installation: ✓ this box
+> `Skip Unattended Installation` ✓ this box

 #### Hardware

 > Base Memory: Leave as recommended, 2048 MB.<br>
-> Processors: In my experience, OS installation will crash with more than 2 CPUs.
+> Processors: In my experience, OS installation at 42's facilities will crash with more than 2 CPUs.

 #### Hard Disk

-> Create a Virtual Hard Disk Now: ☉ this button
+> `Create a Virtual Hard Disk Now` ☉ this button
 - Hard Disk File location for the .vdi (VirtualBox Disk Image) should be automatically selected in our VM's folder.
-- Increase size to 30.8 GB for the *bonus* sections of this project.
+- Increase size to 30.80 GB for the *bonus* sections of this project.
 - No need to Pre-allocate Full Size.

 After pressing **`Finish`**, the VM should be created in the `sgoinfre` subfolder of our choice.

-**Start** the VM.
+**`Start`** the VM.
 - At all times, one can switch from the host to the guest sytem, and back, by pressing the `⌘` key.

 ---